top of page

 Alessandro Famiglietti: Approaches to the notion of ''the public''.
 Project strategies for hybrid urban spaces.

-Block 4.
-Local capacity building, social science methodology
+D. Local capacity building, social science methodology

 César Figueroa: Management of creative and project processes, site cartographies, playful strategies for conceptualization and collaboration, Project communication methods.